RajaiSudhir/LaraSafe/README.md

     <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/packagist/l/RajaiSudhir/LaraSafe" alt="License"></a>
 </p>

 A powerful and flexible backup management solution built with Laravel, Inertia, and Vue.
-Effortlessly manage, schedule, and monitor backups for your projects with a sleek, gitmodern interface.
+Effortlessly manage, schedule, and monitor backups for your projects with a sleek, modern interface.

 ## ✨ Quick Start